 Why should you focus?

-- More Competitive: As your reputation grows, you begin to own that one thing and your are able to better defend the positioning territory.
-As categories mature, brands start to stake claims and if you’ve got something that’s unique, relevant and motivating, you’ll be able to own it.
+- More Competitive: As your reputation grows, you begin to own that one thing and you are able to better defend the positioning territory.
+As categories mature, brands start to stake claims, and if you’ve got something that’s unique, relevant, and motivating, you’ll be able to own it.

-Like a BLOWFISH, brands need to look and act bigger than they are
+With blowfish marketing, brands look and act bigger than they are